-- 1/4 cup low sodium soy sauce (can also use gluten free tamari or coconut aminos)
+- 1/4 cup low sodium soy sauce for gluten free use gluten free tamari or coconut aminos

-- 2 tablespoons oyster sauce (if allergic - leave out and use more soy sauce or tamari.
-Hoisin sauce can be used but the flavor won't be quite the same since it's sweeter)
+- 2 tablespoons oyster sauce if allergic - leave out and use more soy sauce - can also sub hoisin sauce but the flavor won't be quite the same since it's sweeter

 - 2 teaspoons toasted sesame oil

-- 2/3 cups water (plus more as needed to thin out sauce - I used 1 cup)
+- 1/2 cup water plus more as needed to thin out sauce

-- 1/2 teaspoon fish sauce (optional but if you have this in your pantry already - it adds an extra punch of umami flavor)
+- 1/2 teaspoon fish sauce optional but if you have this in your pantry already - it adds an exceptional rich umami flavor

 - In a medium bowl, season chicken with salt and black pepper.
 Sprinkle corn starch over chicken and stir until combined.
 Set aside.